Should I Secure Springing Power of Attorney?

 - A springing POA puts your agents(s) in charge when you have no control remaining.

 Thus, many attorneys recommend you implement a durable power of attorney.
-In this instance, you’re putting your agent in charge as soon as the paperwork is signed.
-This way, you can still know what’s happening, and you’re free from the hassle of day-to-day tasks.
-And since you aren’t incapacitated in this situation, you can still stand up for yourself and your decision if someone disputes it.
+It puts your agent in charge as soon as the paperwork is signed.
+You can still know what’s happening, and you’re free from the hassle of day-to-day tasks.
+Since you aren’t incapacitated in this situation, you can stand up for yourself and your decision if someone disputes it.

-With a springing POA, you can’t contribute to the conversation since it only goes into effect if you are incapacitated.
-Even though people like it because you retain control as long as possible, it’s more limiting because your agent can only help you once you cannot help yourself.
+People like a springing POA because you retain control as long as possible.
+However, if you are incapacitated, you can’t contribute to the conversation any longer.
+Thus, it’s more limiting because your agent can only help you once you cannot help yourself.

 Which Power of Attorney is Right for Me?

-The Postage recommends that you talk to your attorney and accountant for specific legal advice about which power of attorney setup is best for you, your estate, and your family.
+You should talk to your attorney and accountant for legal advice about which power of attorney is best for you, your estate, and your family.
 In our experience, each person has their particular circumstances that could require a different solution than a best friend or family member.
 But we do know that setting up some sort of power of attorney transfer is an essential aspect of effective estate planning.
 You must ensure that someone you trust can take charge of your responsibilities as you approach the end of your life.

 If you want access to other information and tools to aid you with end-of-life planning, sign up for The Postage today.
-We offer helping document organization in a secure online environment, complete with messaging for your loved ones, and access to your information for your designated agent(s).
+We offer document organization in a secure online environment.
+You can also send messages for your loved ones, and give your designated agent(s) access to your information.
 We put you in charge of your present and future, and you can easily align your account to coincide with the terms of your power of attorney.